decretist/Dissertation/Chapter3/chapter3.md

 convey is relatively straightforward.
-Remove the biographical details about the author from the function that the *idea* of the author performs for us when we read a text, and what remains is a non-biographical author that Foucault terms the "author function".
+Remove the biographical details about the author from the function that the *idea* of the author performs for us when we read a text, and what remains is a non-biographical author that Foucault terms the "author function."
 Ironically, given the rather avant-garde reputation that is still attached to his name, at least in the English-speaking world, Foucault derives the substantive content of the idea of the author